SPECIAL

 |

-You can use any active registrar to register additional
+You can use any active registrar to

-variations of your domain name.
-We use and recommend Register.com.
-In our opinion, they
+register additional variations of your domain name.
+We use and

-free URL forwarding feature.
-This will allow enable you to link each
+advantage of their free URL forwarding feature.
+This will allow enable

-of your domain name variations to your correct web site without paying
+you to link each of your domain name variations to your correct web

-any additional hosting fees.
+site without paying any additional hosting fees.

-Due to our high volume, we have secured
+Due to our high volume, we have secured a

-is available to all BetterWhois visitors via the following link:
+available to all BetterWhois visitors via the following link:

 http://www.regdiscount.com